devasivaram/Create-docker-image/README.md

-# Performing flask application for creating docker image
+# Performing flask application for creating secure docker image

 ## Description

-We are creating an custom docker image with help of existing docker image and we are creating an container using the custom/created docker image.
-Let's move on to the process.
+Here we create a secure docker image with user, so that if we check the process/container it will show as that user not as root.
+Let's move to the process

 ## Installation